Curative Debate

 Our debaters spend their weekends exploring questions of public policy action on domestic and international issues intermeshed with social, economic and racial injustice using in-depth, well-researched evidence from scholars, journalists and advocates from all sides.
 Debaters and coaches should use our agency to a) encourage listening and respect even when we may disagree b) hold ourselves and others accountable for how and where we communicate c) raise awareness about detecting disinformation & bias in reporting, in goverment and on social media and d) help introduce vocabulary to have hard conversations across chasms of difference that echo demands of the voiceless across America.

-While many were transfixed by the recurring stories of George Floyd, Tamir Rice, Eric Garner, and so many others whose lives were brutally cut short, others felt silenced, censored and excluded from the marketplace of ideas.
+A nation was transfixed by the story of George Floyd.
+That led many to learn the stories ofTamir Rice, Eric Garner, and so many others.
+Since then, our people observed unfolding crises in Ukraine and Gaza, increases in antiqueer, anti-Asian, antisemitic anti-immigrant and anti-Muslim behaviors by indepednent and goverment actors.
+Lives are being brutally cut short.
+Others are silenced, censored and excluded from the marketplace of ideas.
 All of us need storytellers, interpreters, and most of all advocactes who are willing to persuade, object, and push each of us to reasoned, empathic discourse for a better tomorrow.